rix4uni/unew/README.md

 Usage of unew:
   -a    append output; do not sort
   -ef
-        do not create empty files, Because of some problems -ef flag cannot be used.
+        do not create empty files
   -el
         remove empty lines from input
   -i    ignore case during comparison